Halozzee/QuikSync/README.md

 I will be posting issues so, you could get one or several.

+Having problems with understanding the code?
+You can ask me, I'm here daily.

 If you want to contribute, please send me a mail to Seagulmp3@gmail.com